JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1983_04.md

 “Broader than reform, deeper than revolution, this benign conspiracy for a human agenda has triggered the most rapid cultural alignment in history.”

 Lewis Murnford talks about the age of “The New Person,” the age that he says will make the renaissance look like a still birth.
-The URANTLA Book tells us that we are quivering on the brink of the greatest spiritual renaissance that the world has ever known.
+The URANTIA Book tells us that we are quivering on the brink of the greatest spiritual renaissance that the world has ever known.
 Our social ship has just left the sheltered bays of established tradition and begun its voyage to a new age on the high seas of planetary destiny, and says _The URANTIA Book_:

 “ ... the soul of man, as never before in the world's history, needs carefully to scrutinize its charts of morality and painstakingly to observe the compass of religious guidance,” (1086.6)